 Banner Behavioral Health Hospital is an addiction treatment center located at 7575 East Earll Drive in the 85251 zip code in Scottsdale, AZ.

 It is operated by a private non-profit organization.
-Banner Behavioral Health Hospital provides buprenorphine detoxification, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Banner Behavioral Health Hospital include CBT, motivational incentives and relapse prevention treatment.
-Banner Behavioral Health Hospital also specializes in detox services and offers inpatient alcohol detox, inpatient cocaine detoxification and residential benzodiazepines detox.
-Banner Behavioral Health Hospital provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin detoxification and IOT.
-It also provides supervised heroin detox, inpatient treatment for heroin addiction and mental health diagnosis and residential heroin abuse treatment.
+Banner Behavioral Health Hospital provides relapse prevention from naltrexone, naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Banner Behavioral Health Hospital include dialectical behavior therapy, relapse prevention and cognitive behavioral therapy.
+Banner Behavioral Health Hospital also specializes in detox services and offers inpatient opioid detox, residential benzodiazepines detox and inpatient cocaine detoxification.
+Banner Behavioral Health Hospital provides regular outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and outpatient heroin detoxification.
+It also provides inpatient heroin detox, residential heroin addiction treatment and residential treatment for dual diagnosis.

 Here are the full facility listing details on Banner Behavioral Health Hospital in Scottsdale, AZ: